filodb/FiloDB/README.md

 ```
 ./filo-cli -Dconfig.file=conf/timeseries-filodb-server.conf  --command init
 ```
-Verify that tables were created in `filodb` and `filodb-admin` keyspaces.
+Verify that tables were created in `filodb` and `filodb-admin` keyspaces using `cqlsh`:
+First type `cqlsh` to start the cassandra cli.
+Then check the keyspaces by entering `DESCRIBE keyspaces`.

 The script below brings up the FiloDB Dev Standalone server, and then sets up the prometheus dataset (NOTE: if you previously started FiloDB and have not cleared the metadata, then the -s is not needed as FiloDB will recover previous ingestion configs from Cassandra.
 This script targets directly towards the `develop` branch.)